sking21121/Amazon_Vine_Analysis/README.md

 of paid reviews gave a 5 star grade compared to 46% of non-paid reviews.
 One detail that must be acknowledged is the fact that Vine rewiews data set is much smaller that non-vine reviews data set.
 So to compare the two data sets is not fair and we need more Vine data to reach a total conclusion.

+An additional analysis I would recommend is to get the data on 4 star, 3 star, and 2 star reviews and then compare the paid versus non paid reviews.
+See if all ratings are biased toward paid reviews no matter what star ratings was given.